HeartArmy/Global-Live-Chat-Room/README.md

 ## ✨ Features

 - **🌍 Global Chat Room**: Connect with people from around the world in real-time
+- **⚡ Blazing Realtime**: Messages send/appear instantly via a dedicated Pusher channel (open WS) sitting between client and MongoDB
 - **🤖 Bot Protection**: Simple arithmetic verification to prevent spam bots
 - **💬 Message Persistence**: All messages are stored in MongoDB and preserved forever
 - **🎨 Apple-Style Design**: Clean, modern UI inspired by Apple's design principles
 - **⏰ Global Timestamps**: UTC-relative times with exact time on hover
-- **🏳️ Country Flags**: Flags shown for every sender to encourage diversity
+- **🏳️ Country Flags**: Flags shown for every sender (client-side cached by username for speed)
 - **🖼️ Image Uploads**: Paste or select images (UploadThing).
 1 MB limit
 - **🔍 API Anti-Indexing**: API routes excluded from search indexing (headers + robots)
 - **🧭 Smart Scrolling**: "Scroll to latest" shows only when in top 30%, centered at bottom